ExpressLRS/Docs/docs/software/dynamic-transmit-power.md

   - `Off`: Fixed power, always set to the configure `Max Power` output.
   - `On`: Dynamic power is enabled, following the logic described below.
   - `AUX9`-`AUX12`: Dynamic power is *disabled* and fixed to the `Max Power` when `high` value is assigned to this aux channel.
 * `Fan Thresh`: Fan threshold.
-If a moudule has a fan, it will blow air from the power level configured here.
+If a module has a fan, it will blow air from the power level configured here.

 Another important setting is to make sure your craft is **armed** on AUX1=`high`.
 ELRS never knows the craft arming state, instead it monitors the value of `AUX1` for arming detection.